CMCD1996/Portfolio/index.md

 {% include googleDrivePlayer.html id=page.driveId %}

+I welcome new connections and do not hesitate to contact me directly!

 **Content**
 * **Blog** : A series of blog posts related to articles I found interesting.
 * **Recipe** : A collection of meals I prepared for myself, friends or family.